The homotopy theory of cyclotomic spectra: Introduction

 In fact, the homotopy type of the mapping spectra turns out to have a relatively straightforward description in terms of the underlying orthogonal spectra and the structure map $\cyc$.
 See Theorem~\ref{thm:newFp} for a precise statement.

 Finally, $TC(-;p)$ has an intrinsic interpretation in the context of the homotopy category of $p$-cyclotomic spectra (after $p$-completion).
 The sphere spectrum $S$ has a canonical cyclotomic structure using the canonical identification of the geometric fixed points of $S$ as $S$ (see Example~\ref{exa:sphere}).
-We can identify the $p$-completion of $TC(-;p)$ as the derived spectrum of maps out of $S$.
+We can identify the $p$-completion of the right derived functor of $TC(-;p)$ as the derived mapping spectrum out of $S$.

 \begin{thm} Let $T$ be a $p$-cyclotomic spectrum.
-Then the derived spectrum of maps from the sphere spectrum $S$ to $T$ in the homotopy category of $p$-cyclotomic spectra is naturally isomorphic to $TC(T;p)$ after $p$-completion. \end{thm}
+Then the derived mapping spectrum from the sphere spectrum $S$ to $T$ in the homotopy category of $p$-cyclotomic spectra becomes naturally isomorphic to the right derived functor of $TC(T;p)$ after $p$-completion.
+Moreover, the natural isomorphism of $p$-completed right derived functors is canonical. \end{thm}

 This confirms the conjecture of Kaledin \cite[7.9]{Kaledin-ICM2010}.
 Also, this theorem gives a motivic interpretation of $TC(-;p)$, viewing the triangulated homotopy category of $p$-cyclotomic spectra as a category of ``$p$-cyclotomic motives'' associated to non-commutative schemes (viewed as spectral categories, with $THH$ as the realization functor).